paulhibbitts/test-docsify-this/docs/README.md

 #### Troubleshooting

 _'404 - Not found' message is displayed._
 The provided **basePath** parameter and/or optional **homepage** parameter may not be correct, verify that these items lead to accessible content.
-This error message may also result from a [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) policy, which restricts resources on a web page to be requested from another domain.
+This error message may also result from a [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) policy, which restricts resources on a Web page to be requested from another domain.
 If possible, relocate files to a domain that supports cross-origin requests or alternatively if the domain in question is under your control explore re-configuring [CORS related settings](https://www.w3.org/wiki/CORS_Enabled).
 You can confirm the cause of the 404 message by viewing the errors displayed in the [Browser Javascript Console](https://balsamiq.com/support/faqs/browserconsole/).

 When displaying GitHub Markdown files, the branch name is assumed to be `main`, and other paths will likely cause a 404 message.
 When displaying Codeberg Markdown files, the path is assumed to contain `/src/branch/main` and other paths will likely cause a 404 message.